Sierra-T-9598/backend_mod_1_prework/section1/reflection.md

 1. How would you print the string `"Hello World!"` to the terminal?

-I would print the string `"Hello World!"` to the terminal by entering the string `puts "Hello World!"`
+I would print the string `"Hello World!"` to the terminal by writing `puts "Hello World!"`

 1. What character is used to indicate comments in a ruby file?